brianmanderson/Prediction_Model_Class/README.md

 # Prediction_Model_Class
-Class by https://github.com/brianmanderson to run multiple model with Tensorflow (>2) on a workstation or DGX.
+Class by https://github.com/brianmanderson to run multiple models with Tensorflow (>2) on a workstation or DGX server.

 # Dependencies:
 This repository is expecting a folder with model per localization.
 Models are not distributed in that repository.
 ```
 pip install -r requirements.txt
 ```

 # How to reference this work